 We’re always trying to find that right stake, right structure, right novelty – and one that many different types of players can play at.
 Fun is very important in poker, yet the most exciting, interesting games are often outside the budget of most players.
-Conversely, when the stakes get too big, the mood gets too serious.
+Conversely, when the stakes get too big, the mood can get too serious.